Further Meditation on Taylor Series

 I have spent a lot of time trying to think intuitively about calculus, Taylor series, divergent series, and things like that.
 Here are a couple things I realized at some point which I would like to have written down.
 (This is sort of a sequel to a much more elementary post some years ago.
 I know a lot more now, and have also apparently gotten a lot more verbose.)
 Maybe they are well-known to some people, or maybe not, but they were at least interesting to me.

-Don’t expect anything even resembling rigor in here.
-I’m just poking around.
+As usual: don’t expect anything even resembling rigor in here; I’m just poking around.

 1. Taylor Series Five Ways

-Here are all the main ways of thinking about where the Taylor series formulas (1) and (2) “come from”.
-Probably there is some insight to be gleaned from the fact that they are all equivalent.
+Now here are six ways of thinking about where the Taylor series for \(1/(1-x)\) “comes from”.
+Probably there is some insight to be gleaned from the fact that they all lead to the same thing.

 Way 1: Repeated integration